Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: PPD: Dynamic AP Routing System

 \section{PPD: Dynamic AP Routing System}

-The trade-off analysis in \Cref{subsec:no-universal-best} reveals that no single static $x$ value dominates across all objectives.
-We therefore design PPD, a dynamic routing system that optimizes $x$ per-request based on workload characteristics and operator-specified weights, following the principle that workload-aware scheduling decisions can significantly improve serving performance~\cite{fu2024efficientllmschedulinglearning, jain2025intelligentrouterllmworkloads}.
+The trade-off analysis in \Cref{subsec:no-universal-best} reveals that no single static $x$ dominates all objectives.
+We therefore design PPD, a dynamic routing system that selects $x$ per request from workload characteristics and operator weights, following workload-aware scheduling principles~\cite{fu2024efficientllmschedulinglearning, jain2025intelligentrouterllmworkloads}.

-The algorithm operates in two phases. \textit{Phase 1 (offline)} constructs a decision table by benchmarking each discretized workload under both $x{=}0$ and $x{=}1$, computing a weighted score that balances TTFT improvement against TPOT degradation. \textit{Phase 2 (online)} maps incoming Turn~2+ requests to the nearest benchmark entry and returns the precomputed optimal $x$ value.
-Turn~1 requests always use $x{=}0$ (P$\rightarrow$D with KV transfer) since no cached context exists.
-The decision lookup adds negligible overhead ($<$1ms per request).
+PPD operates in two phases (\Cref{alg:routing}).
+Offline, it builds a lookup table over a coarse workload grid by directly measuring TTFT and TPOT at the two extremes $x{=}0$ and $x{=}1$ for each cell, then storing the sign-of-score decision.
+Online, each Turn 2+ request is mapped to the nearest cell along three axes (accumulated context length, input/output ratio, system QPS) and the precomputed decision is returned in $<$1\,ms; Turn 1 always returns $x{=}0$ since no cached context exists.
+Discretization thresholds and the request feature schema appear in \Cref{app:discretization}.

+\paragraph{Decoupling Configuration Sizing from Turn 2+ SLO Tuning.} PPD splits the multi-turn serving control problem into two independent knobs.
+In traditional PD, the P:D ratio simultaneously dictates Turn 1 prefill capacity and Turn 2+ latency trade-offs, forcing the operator to balance a coupled multi-objective parameter.
+PPD decouples these: the P:D ratio governs Turn 1 throughput, while the operator weights $\mathbf{w}$ select the Turn 2+ operating point on the Pareto frontier.
+Empirically, PPD remains stable across all three P:D ratios we evaluate (\Cref{fig:real-validation}), whereas the static $x{=}0$ baseline collapses when P is scarce.

 Our prototype builds on vLLM's disaggregated serving infrastructure, reusing its KV transfer protocol and prefix cache.
 Implementation details, including session management and routing protocol, are provided in \Cref{app:implementation}.